dysmalpy/dysmalpy/README.rst

 **3) Fitting:** Perform fitting/bayesian sampling in either 1D, 2D, or 3D using
 either MPFIT, MCMC or dynamic nested sampling.

-**4) Assess:** Visualise, assess fit, and fine tune the fitting.
+**4) Assess:** Visualise, assess fit, and fine-tune the fitting.

-We strongly recommend to follow and understand the `tutorials`_ section of the main website.
-Alternatively, you can run and familiarize yourself with the ' jupyter notebooks in the `notebooks`_ folder (these will be included in your installation of dysmalpy under examples/notebooks).
+We strongly recommend following and understanding the `tutorials`_ section of the main website.
+Alternatively, you can run and familiarize yourself with the jupyter notebooks in the `notebooks`_ folder (these will be included in your installation of dysmalpy under examples/notebooks).